denten-books/plain-text/2-device.md

 cohesive model of language, communication, or the mind.
 They do however contain the seeds of the reading and writing machines later imagined by Alan Turing at the formative sources of contemporary computing.
-Wittgenstein's experimental thought machines prefigure the conversation on machine intelligence.
+Wittgenstein's experimental thought machines prefigure the contemporary conversation about machine intelligence.
 Wittgenstein conjures his fantastical broken mechanisms to test the limits of our intuitions about reading, writing, and comprehension.

 *Philosophical Grammar,* written around the same time as the *Blue and Brown Notebooks*, gives us another glimpse into the pre-history of the literary